Piedmont

 Behind this first mountain range hides a very long valley, the Valtellina.

-It ends where the Adda River flows into Lake Como, near Colico, and goes up along the Adda River for over 100km to beyond Bormio on the edge of the Stelvio National Park.
-This east-west oriented valley, protected from the north winds by the high Bernina massif (which descends, on the Swiss side towards Saint Moritz and the Engadine), and from the southern rains by the Alpi Orobie, forms an excellent terroir in its central part at a modest altitude for vineyards producing quite famous wines (Rosso di Valtellina, Grumello, Sassello), which can be toured by following the local wine route.
+It ends where the Adda River flows into Lake Como, near Colico, and then runs up the Adda River for over 100km to beyond Bormio on the edge of the Stelvio National Park.
+This east-west oriented valley, protected from the north winds by the high Bernina massif (which descends on the Swiss side towards Saint Moritz and the Engadine), and from the south rains by the Alpi Orobie, forms an excellent terroir in its central part at a modest altitude for vineyards producing some quite famous wines (Rosso di Valtellina, Grumello, Sassello), which can be explored by following the local wine route.

 When we talk about wine, there is also necessarily good food, and this is the case here, in Lombardie, including “Pizzoccheri”, a pasta specialty that you won’t be able to taste anywhere else, made with buckwheat flour.
 Obviously, several sauces can accompany them, but traditionally here, they are mixed with vegetables (cabbage, chard, spinach, rocket, potatoes, cheese and butter…).
 A “poor dish” that is ultimately extremely rich!

-For lovers of mountain landscapes, the villages of Bormio and Santa Caterina Valfurva, dominated by the Cevedale and Ortles massifs, which peak at around 3800m above sea level, await you at the bottom of the valley.
+For lovers of mountain scenery, the villages of Bormio and Santa Caterina ValfurvaDominated by the Cevedale and Ortles massifs, which reach altitudes of around 3800m, await you at the very bottom of the valley.

 Chiesa in Valmalenco offers you access to the glaciers of Monte Disgrazia, Roseg, Bernina and Piz Palu'.